 Computers and the internet have impacted industries across the globe.
-One specific industry where substantial change has occurred is paper-based testing services.
+One specific industry where substantial change has occurred is paper-based testing services and test delivery.
 Scantron identified early on the great advantages computer-based testing could offer our customers, and for the better part of a decade, we have made significant investments in our onsite and online computer-based testing services.
 Our vast experience with internet-based testing continues to prove all the advantages it offers organizations of all sizes.

 - When offering onsite and online computer-based testing, examination times can be more flexible providing the candidate various options for when and where to take the test.

 - Organizations also have more flexibility in designing their testing programs including how long the tests are and whether testing is spread out across multiple days, or “windows”, or offered on a continuous “on-demand: basis.

 - Cheating is always a major concern.
 Computer-based testing has multiple built-in features that limit cheating.

 - Computer-based testing allows administrators to create multiple test versions or “forms”, greatly reducing or eliminating the chances out of test content being exposed.